Ai Consciousness Problem

 Can AI truly achieve sentience?
 This paper by Yoshija Walter and Lukas Zbinden challenges the plausibility of synthetic sentience, arguing that biological neuron physiology and structural organization are prerequisites for true consciousness.

-The Problem with AI Consciousness: A Neurogenetic Case Against Synthetic Sentience, authored by Yoshija Walter and Lukas Zbinden, critiques the possibility of replicating human consciousness in AI due to fundamental biological differences.
+The Problem with AI Consciousness.
+A Neurogenetic Case Against Synthetic Sentience, authored by Yoshija Walter and Lukas Zbinden, critiques the possibility of replicating human consciousness in AI due to fundamental biological differences.

 Key Highlights

-- Neurogenetic Structuralism: Argues that the physiological properties of biological neurons and their organization are essential for consciousness.
+- Neurogenetic Structuralism Argues that the physiological properties of biological neurons and their organization are essential for consciousness.

-- Limitations of AI: Suggests that synthetic systems lack the necessary biological structures for true sentience.
+- Limitations of AI Suggests that synthetic systems lack the necessary biological structures for true sentience.

-- Ethical Implications: Explores the societal risks of mistaking advanced AI for conscious beings.
+- Ethical Implications Explores the societal risks of mistaking advanced AI for conscious beings.

-Connection to ACM
+Connection to TCAI

 For a detailed exploration of the neurogenetic arguments, access the full paper here.